 Our findings show that Hilbert space fragmentation \cite{Moudgalya2022,Moudgalya2022b} in the present case is not a necessary condition to ensure localization, nor does the proximity to such a fragmented model necessarily lead to special behavior.
-Instead, we posit that it is the much more general appearance of an effective disordered potential in the Ising limit (in complete analogy to Anderson localization \cite{Anderson1958}), which holds the key to the localization effect, whereas sub-diffusion appears in the \emph{proximity} of this localized phase.
+Instead, we posit that it is the much more general appearance of an effective disordered potential in the Ising limit (in complete analogy to Anderson localization \cite{Anderson1958}), which holds the key to the localization effect, whereas strongly non-Gaussian diffusion appears in the \emph{proximity} of this localized phase.
 This exemplifies that while Hilbert space fragmentation is a valuable computational property for investigating novel non-equilibrium quantum many-body dynamics, the origin of the discovered effects in such a regime is not necessarily due to the fragmentation itself.

 In the future, we hope to explore how our present findings impacts the recently discovered spin disorder-induced pairing mechanism \cite{Nielsen2025_1} in the fragmented phase.
-Indeed, when spin-exchange is weak, $\alpha J \ll t_\parallel$, we expect dopant pairing to be retained, because the internal dynamics of the pair $\sim t_\parallel$ is fast compared to the spin dynamics of the environment $\sim \alpha J$.
-For strong enough spin-exchange, the dopants might unbind and give rise to non-trivial dependencies on the spin coupling. \\
+Indeed, when spin exchange is weak, $\alpha J \ll t_\parallel$, we expect dopant pairing to be retained, because the internal dynamics of the pair $\sim t_\parallel$ is fast compared to the spin dynamics of the environment $\sim \alpha J$.
+For strong enough spin exchange, the dopants might unbind and give rise to non-trivial dependencies on the spin coupling. \\

 \emph{Data availability.} The data that support the findings of this article are openly available \cite{data_availability}.